Last Updated on

 The girls we shared a cab with on our way to Viñales had tried to book something in advance, and their host in Havana had called a bunch of casas for them without success.
 I don’t need this extra level of stress while traveling, which is why I’ll definitely book via Airbnb again when I return to Cuba.
 (Side note: If you don’t have an Airbnb account yet, sign up through my referral link and get up to $40 off your first booking).As for the hotel vs homestay aspect, I have to say that staying in casas particulares added so much to our trip – interacting with locals and seeing how Cubans live, instead of staying in a boring hotel.
 The casas were decorated with personal items, and our hosts were always keen to cook us a home-cooked meal which was often cheaper than a restaurant meal.

 But even if you feel more comfortable staying in a hotel, be warned: in some towns, there aren’t any hotels.
 In Viñales for example, we only saw a couple of large hotel resorts far outside of town.
 In Viñales itself every accommodation was a homestay, and I wouldn’t have wanted to stay too far away from the action.

-    Hostels are almost non-existent in Cuba, which is why solo travel can be a bit solitary.
+If you usually stay in hostels, one thing to know before you go to Cuba is that hostels are almost non-existent in Cuba, which is why solo travel can be a bit solitary.
 There are a few hostels in Havana though, so if you’re looking to meet travel buddies, I’d recommend staying in a hostel when you arrive in Cuba to be able to meet other travelers to team up with.
 Outside of Havana, the only other hostel in Cuba currently listed on Hostelworld is in Camaguey.

 2 How to get Around Cuba: Rental Cars vs Taxis and Buses